kevinguebert/kevinguebert.github.io/src/pages/2018/05/2018-05-10-create-meaningful-relationships.md

 path: "/2018/05/10/create-meaningful-relationships"
 date: "2018-05-11T00:19:00.000Z"
 tags: ["The Power of Moments","Books","Marketing"]
-excerpt: "> "Relationships don't deepen naturally.
-In the absence of action, they will stall."
+excerpt: "> 'Relationships don't deepen naturally.
+In the absence of action, they will stall.'
 (246)

 Think about some of the relationships you have right now.
 Whether it is coworkers, friends, family, or..."
 ---